CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 Allen ISD by confirming their student ID and has their account links correctly.

+Success:
-Success: The Eagle Engagement points are added to the correct person, return an error message if the user doesn’t exist
+* The Eagle Engagement points are added to the correct person
+* return an error message if the user doesn’t exist

+Fail:
-Fail:the points are added to the wrong person or accept the person when their name doesn’t exist in the school database.
+* The points are added to the wrong person
+* Accept the person when their name doesn’t exist in the school database.

 ## See Class Difficulties
 ### Functionality